javascript-tutorial/server/README.md

 **Step 4.** Then you'll need to `git add/commit/push` the translated SVGs, as a part of the normal translation flow.

+> Normally, the translation script looks for all images listed in `images.yml`.
 > To translate a single image, use the `--image` parameter of the script:
 > ```bash
 > # replace strings only in try-catch-flow.svg